hyperFounder/C-Programming/Week3/Libraries/C-Preprocessor.md

 ## The C-Preprocessor

+- A preprocessor directive in C and C++ is a command that provides instructions to the compiler to preprocess the source code before compilation.
 - The C Preprocessor is not a part of the compiler, but is a separate step before the compilation process.
 - The C preprocessor is a macro preprocessor (allows you to define macros) that transforms your program before it is compiled.
 All preprocessing directives begin with a ```#``` symbol.

 ### Preprocessing directives
 #### Header Files